kishkumar96/SydneyTraining/README.md

 ```

-# Spatial and temporal filtering
+# Spatial and Temporal filtering

 Being a cloud based remote sensing platform google earth engine makes available to the user the historical data for the individual collections.
 In order to ensure that you are working with the right data it is important to carry out filtering.
 Earth engine enables spatial and temporal level filtering.
 The code below queries Sentinel 2 data particularly its S2 and S2_SR collections.
 The data is filtered at a temporal level and at a spatial level.
 ```javascript